 Sync settings from Estimote Cloud with Bulk Updater

 Bulk Updater will update the firmware of your beacons to the latest version (which supports Estimote Secure Monitoring) and write Estimote Secure Monitoring settings to the device - the Beacon will be protected.

 Download the app from this link:

 Start with logging into your account into the Estimote Cloud.
 To do so, click the Account icon in the Home View (Fig 6).
 When in the Logging View, type in the email and password associated with your account (Fig. 7).

 Fig. 6 Bulk Updater Home View with highlighted Account icon.

 Fig. 7 Bulk Updater Logging View.

 After you successfully log-in, the application will start scanning for beacons around you.
 Note that you need to be within a few meters from the beacons to apply settings.
 When scanning has been finished, toggle the switch to include updates for firmware (Fig. 8) and start the updating procedure - click “Start Updating”.
 Update Information screen shows the number of devices with “Pending Settings” - if you have enabled Secure Monitoring there should be at least 1 device and devices with a possible firmware update (all with Hardware Version F3.3 or G1.12 assigned to your account).
-The application will show you the progress the firmware update and settings synchronization (Fig. 9), and will either return a success screen (Fig.10) or failure (Fig. 11).
+The application will show you the progress of the firmware update and settings synchronization (Fig. 9), and will either return a success screen (Fig.10) or failure (Fig. 11).
 In case of a failure, you should repeat the sync procedure.